 One of the first categories of beverages you should avoid.
 If you have hemorrhoids or Bawasir includes alcohol.
 The evidence for this comes from the article entitled etiology of thrombosed external hemorrhoids.
-So, alcohol consumption is related to an increase in internal hemorrhoids and external hemorrhoids.
+So, alcohol consumption is related to increased internal hemorrhoids and external hemorrhoids.

 So, as you increase your consumption of alcohol.
-The risk of developing internal hemorrhoids and having thrombosed external hemorrhoids increases as well.
-It increases with the amount of alcohol you consume.
+The risk of developing internal hemorrhoids and having thrombosed external hemorrhoids increases.
+It grows with the amount of alcohol you consume.
 So, it’s best to limit or avoid alcohol consumption in general, especially if you have hemorrhoids.

 Now another category of beverages you should avoid.
-If you have hemorrhoids or bawaseer includes caffeine.
-The reason you want to avoid caffeine is that caffeine may act as a digestive stimulant.
-Because caffeine may act as a digestive stimulant, it can increase the frequency of bowel movements.
+If you have hemorrhoids or Bawaseer includes caffeine.
+You want to avoid caffeine because caffeine may act as a digestive stimulant.
+Because caffeine may serve as a digestive stimulant, it can increase the frequency of bowel movements.

 So, if you have an increased frequency of bowel movements, it can reduce the time between each bowel movement.
-It reducing the time for adequate healing of hemorrhoids.
+It reduces the time for adequate healing of hemorrhoids.
 So, each bowel movement can irritate hemorrhoids.
 If you have an increased frequency of bowel movements, it can lead to an increase in hemorrhoids.
 You get this reduced time for adequate healing of hemorrhoids.
-So, it’s essential to limit and reduce or avoid caffeine consumption.
-If you want to improve your symptoms of hemorrhoids.
+So, it’s essential to limit and reduce or avoid caffeine consumption if you want to improve your symptoms of hemorrhoids.

-Hemorrhoids (bawaseer) can be treated in several different ways.
+Hemorrhoids (Bawaseer) can be treated in several different ways.
 The first way is by lifestyle advice.
 Then the second method is by treatments that can be administered in the outpatient setting.
 Then in terms of Surgery.
-For some patients, surgery (Bawaseer ka operation) will be advised depending on the symptoms.
+Surgery (Bawaseer ka operation) will be advised for some patients depending on the symptoms.

 The response to these more conservative measures.
-In terms of lifestyle advice, many patients’ symptoms will improve on adopting a more high fiber diet.
-They avoiding straining on the toilet.
-They adding more fluid to their diet will often take away some of the symptoms of early hemorrhoids.
+Regarding lifestyle advice, many patients’ symptoms will improve by adopting a more high-fiber diet.
+They avoid straining on the toilet.
+Adding more fluid to their diet will often take away some of the symptoms of early hemorrhoids.

-In the outpatient setting, we can do simple techniques like injecting the hemorrhoids, for those on the inside.
-Slightly larger and prolapsing hemorrhoids (bawasir) can be treated by banding.
+In the outpatient setting, we can do simple techniques like injecting the hemorrhoids for that inside.
+Slightly larger and prolapsing hemorrhoids (bawaseer) can be treated by banding.
 It will only treat the internal components of hemorrhoids but will often improve the symptoms.

 Repeated injections or bandings are often feasible.
 But, some patients will either present or progress to develop hemorrhoids that may need surgical therapy ( Bwaseer Operation).
 You can divide Surgery into Surgery that cuts the hemorrhoids away.

-It stitches them back inside, or staple them back in place.
+It stitches them back inside or staples them back in place.
 I tend to favor fixed external hemorrhoids cutting them away.
 For hemorrhoids to reduce internally.
 They can be managed by stitching them back inside and tying off the arterial supply technique known as THD.
 Using the combination of these techniques, we can usually obtain a fantastic result for most patients.